 The Best Selection of Vegetables, Herbs & Fruits

 A great project for the entire family, starting a vegetable garden is a rewarding activity that will provide you with fresh delicious food to enjoy for many months to come.
-Below are some tips on how you can easily ‘spring’ into growing your fruit and veggies.
+Below are some tips on how you can easily grow your fruit, vegetables and herbs.
 Shop your own garden instead of the food store this year.
 Nothing is more rewarding or tastes better!

 We offer an extensive selection of all your favorite seeds and plants including:

 Over 600 varieties of heirloom, organic and GMO free seeds (available February)

 90 plus varieties of cool weather vegetables and fruit plants (available March-May)

 More than 50 varieties of tomatoes (available late April early May)

 Over 40 varieties of peppers (available late April early May)

 More than 100 varieties of USDA organic vegetable plants (available late April early May)

 Freshly grown organic fall vegetable plants (beginning mid August)

 Vegetable gardening should not be overlooked in early spring.
 That’s the time to decide where the garden will go and how much space you have available.
 So many of us wait until after we’ve already purchased the plants to decide where the garden should go and that is when we discover we have purchased too many plants!